JackyLee1230/FYP/NLP/README.md

     Optional: you may move the wsl whole system to a separate drive after setup (the whole subsystem is just like a file in windows file explorer.
 [Video](https://youtu.be/Fim4rwyjYrs) or [Text](https://github.com/LpCodes/Moving-WSL-Distribution-to-Another-Drive))

+3. Install git lfs for fetching large files (like model weights or other)

-3. Install CUDA by following the instructions in Step 3 of Nvidia CUDA installation instruction [Link](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#step-3-set-up-a-linux-development-environment).
+4. Install CUDA by following the instructions in Step 3 of Nvidia CUDA installation instruction [Link](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#step-3-set-up-a-linux-development-environment).
 Downloading the wsl distribution of CUDA toolkit, and follow the instruction to install.
 (Ref: https://hackmd.io/@Kailyn/HkSTXL9xK

     Note that select the version that is at/above the requirement of pytorch and tensorflow.
 For pytorch, can directly refer to the requirement of the latest version.
 For tensorflow, can refer to the version  build table [Link](https://www.tensorflow.org/install/source) (Tested build configuration)

     For pytorch, the max cuda version is CUDA 12.1, while for tensorflow, the version 2.14.0 supports CUDA 11.8 (or above ?)

-4. Then install cuDNN by following the steps in [Installing cuDNN On Linux](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).
+5. Then install cuDNN by following the steps in [Installing cuDNN On Linux](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).

     For pytorch, it seems no cuDNN is required.
 For tensorflow, the cuDNN version is 8.7 (or above).
 Checking the release date, I picked cuDNN 8.9.0 (for 12.x).
 Download the "Local Installer for Linux x86_64(Tar)"